 What is SAP?
-Federal aand state financial aid regulations require that recipients of federal and state aid make Satisfactory Academic Progress toward the completion of a degree.
+Federal and state financial aid regulations require that recipients of federal and state aid make Satisfactory Academic Progress toward the completion of a degree.
 Therefore, Saint Martin's University student aid recipients, in addition to meeting other financial aid eligibility criteria, must be in good academic standing and making satisfactory progress in their degree program.
 The SAP policy must be as strict as, or stricter, than the University's academic progress policy.
 The SAP policy is reviewed on an annual basis and if policy changes are made, they will then be updated and disseminated to the students.

-Satisfactory Academic Progress is reviewed annually for all students at the conclusion of spring semester.
-Students placed on probationary status for financial aid will have their progress reviewed at the end of fall semester.
-Extension learning and MBA students are reviewed on the same schedule: terms one and two comprising fall semester; and terms three and four comprising spring semester.
+Satisfactory Academic Progress is reviewed at the conclusion of each semester, including summer session.
+In addition, students placed on a probationary status for financial aid will have their progress reviewed at the end of each semester.
+When a student does not initially meet SAP requirements, they will be placed on a Warning status for the next term of enrollment.
+Extended Learning Division and MBA students are reviewed on the same schedule: terms one and two comprising fall semester; and terms three and four comprising spring semester.

-Students will be evaluated on the following criteria:
+For financial aid purposes, students will be evaluated on the following criteria:

-- 1. Cumulative/term GPA: Graduate degree candidates are required to maintain a term/cumulative G.P.A. of 3.0 or higher. - Number of credits student enrolls per semester: To be eligible for financial aid, you must complete at least 67 percent of your overall attempted credits.
+- Cumulative/term GPA: Graduate degree candidates are required to maintain a cumulative/term GPA of 3.0 or higher. - 2.
+Number of credits a student enrolls per semester: To be eligible for financial aid, a student must complete at least 67 percent of the overall attempted credits.

-If you drop below the cumulative 67 percent completion rate you will be placed on "warning" status and have one term to bring your completion rate above 67 percent before losing your eligibility for aid.
+If a student drops below the cumulative 67 percent completion rate, the student will be placed on "warning" status and have one term to bring the completion rate above 67 percent before losing eligibility for aid.

-If you continue to maintain a completion rate below 67% rate, at the end of the warning term your financial aid will be suspended.
-You may regain your eligibility for aid if you successfully appeal or complete a term without receiving financial aid and are no longer in suspension status.
-See example below.
+If a student continues to maintain a completion rate below 67% rate, at the end of the warning term, financial aid will be suspended.
+Eligibility for aid may be regained as a result of a successful appeal or by completing a term without receiving financial aid and are no longer being in suspension status.
+See example below:

-Credits Attempted Credits that must be completed 6 or More Credits (full-time) Minimum of 6 Credits 3-5 Credits (half-time) Minimum of 3 Credits
+Credits Attempted Credits that must be completed

+6 or More Credits (full-time) Minimum of 6 Credits 3-5 Credits (half-time) Minimum of 3 Credits